 What is Direct Cremation?

 Direct Cremation is a relatively new concept in the UK, but one that has received a lot of media attention.
 It is simply the provision of a low cost, unattended cremation without a funeral ceremony.
 You don’t go to visit the person who has died in the funeral home, there is no hearse, no procession, and no service in the crematorium.
-The coffin goes straight off to be cremated without any ceremony and without any family or friends in attendance.
+The coffin is cremated without any ceremony and without any family or friends in attendance.

 Who chooses this?